-What is a mild hybrid electric vehicle (MHEV)?
+What is a mild hybrid electric vehicle?

 A mild hybrid electric vehicle (MHEV) is powered by a petrol or diesel internal combustion engine (ICE), but it relies on additional assistance from an electric motor.

-Although MHEVs do have an electric motor and a small battery, the vehicle cannot be driven in pure electric mode.
-The electric motor and battery simply support the engine, improving fuel economy, reducing CO2 emissions, whilst also boosting performance.
+Although MHEVs have an electric motor and a small battery, the vehicle cannot be driven in pure electric mode.
+The electric motor and battery simply support the engine, improving fuel economy, and reducing CO2 emissions, whilst also boosting performance.

 The majority of mild hybrids utilise a 48-volt electrical system, powering components that would usually rely on the ICE.

-How do mild hybrid cars work?
+How does a mild hybrid electric vehicle work?

-Regenerative braking allows mild hybrid vehicles to harvest energy, which is usually lost during deceleration, to charge the 12 or 48-volt battery.
+Mild hybrids do not need to be plugged in to recharge.
+Instead, regenerative braking allows mild hybrid vehicles to harvest energy, which is usually lost during deceleration, to charge the 12 or 48-volt battery.